AnezkaH/Labnotebook/Diary/2019 March.md

+ # 25 Wednesday

+ Test extractions of CoreExome data from BCSNPmax to understand why so many markers were left out of the NPH export.
+Also did analysis and tidy up of LIPE R-Markdown.
+Searching Poly wide data for more Metformin response data to include in the SLC22A3 analysis.

+ # 24th Tuesday

+ Extracted the NPH TaqMan data from BCSNPmax.
+Genotypes and Pehnotypes in seperate files.
+Extracted the CoreExome data in PLINK format (more compressed).
+Data on server.

  # 23rd Monday

 Extracted the table of ethinicty information from R to look at the 'NAs' (used the 'write.table' function, make sure you use the sep= "\t' arguement to make the columns tab seperated and able to open in Excel).
 There are a number of participants who do not have an assigned ETH_SPECIFIC_Code.
 I am going through manually and assigning them to 1 of the 7 groups, and leaving the European/Caucasian particiapnts as 'NA'.